wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	When we say "this state equals these conditions," we are creating the constraint that defines the state.
 		 Simultaneously, by defining what the state **is**, we are also implicitly defining what it **is not**.

-This leads to logical outcomes:
+Logic defines the principles by which states relate to one another (i.e. This leads to logical outcomes):
 - **Identity**: A state is **equal** to itself and its defining constraints (A = A).
 - **Negation**: A state is **not** another state (A ≠ B).
 - **Comparison**: One state can be greater than, less than, or equal to another state based on their constraints (A > B, A < B, A = B).